Come and share our tranquil family farm in beautiful Tasmania, Australia

 Helping with landscaping, planting hedgerows & windbreaks, mulching, pruning, stone walling will always be appreciated.

 There are also tasks to do around the farmhouse such as gardening, mowing lawns, house maintenance and renovation, helping cook healthy meals at night, feeding garden refuse to our livestock - wherever you feel you can most be of help.
-At the moment we have two orphan kids who need feeding twice a day.
+Sometimes we have orphan animals who need feeding at least twice a day.

-We are currently planting a few more mixed fruit trees, setting up winter protection for our lemon trees, adding watering systems and raising our vegetable patches so we can fit more compost in.
+We have hundreds of fruit trees of all sorts and setting up winter protection for these and our 30 or so lemon trees is a high priority, as is adding watering systems and raising our vegetable patches so we can fit more compost in.

 There is always the daily vegetables and fruit to be picked and/or preserved.